Specialist No Win, No Fee Solicitors

-Some leg injuries can take a matter of weeks to recover, but others can have long lasting effects.
+Some injuries can take a matter of weeks to recover, but others can have long lasting effects.
 In any case, they should not be taken lightly.
 If you have suffered a leg injury, then you should visit your GP or the Accident and Emergency department of your local hospital, depending on the severity of the injury.

-Minor injuries can include injuries such as cuts, grazes, swelling and bruises.
+These can include injuries such as cuts, grazes, swelling and bruises.
 These are often disregarded as not being serious, but they could be indicative of greater problems.

 For any minor cuts or grazes, the first priority is to stop any bleeding, and then the wound must be cleaned and a dressing applied.
 Taking this action will help to ensure that the wound does not become infected and cause further complications.
 If there are any complications or any signs of infection then it is important that you visit your GP and they may prescribe antibiotics.

-Cuts and scrapes are often regarded as minor injuries and can be accompanied by more severe injuries.
+Cuts and scrapes are often regarded as minor and can be accompanied by more severe injuries.
 However, if the cut is quite deep or longer than 5cm in length, then it is recommended that you go to A&E, as there is an increased risk of infection and it may require stitches.

-Much like cuts and scrapes, bruising and swelling can often be regarded as a minor injury.
+Much like cuts and scrapes, bruising and swelling can often be regarded as a small injury.
 However, if left unchecked it could be a sign of quite serious problems.
 If it involves a significant amount of pain, then it may be that your leg is fractured or broken.
 If you think this is the case, then you must visit A&E immediately.